14 Follow-Up Email Example Templates & Mistakes to Avoid

 If you don’t tell the recipient what you want them to do in your follow-up email, it shouldn’t surprise you when they don’t do it.

-People don’t have time to work out what it is you might want.
-They need to know exactly what you do want.
+People don’t have time to determine what you might want.
+They need to know exactly what you want.
 If you want them to call you back, say so clearly.
 If you want them to book a meeting with you, tell them explicitly.

 4. Waiting too long to send your email